2X MATCH: 2X Match Today, your gift is DOUBLED for 2X the impact on lifesaving research.

 Research area

-To assess diagnostic tests that would help clinicians personalize breast cancer treatment by matching patients with the best treatment for their breast cancer.
+Developing more accurate assays to help clinicians personalize breast cancer treatment by matching patients with the best treatment for their breast cancer.

 Impact

 Chemotherapy can reduce the risk of recurrence of breast cancer, but there is no way to tell which patients will benefit.
-Clinicians face a similar challenge in determining which patients will benefit from new immunotherapy drugs.
+Clinicians face a similar challenge in determining which patients will benefit from targeted therapies including new immunotherapy drugs.
 Dr. Rimm and his team are conducting several studies that focus on optimizing testing strategies to match patients to treatment more effectively.
-This includes tumor infiltrating lymphocyte (TIL) assessment that could identify patients with triple-negative breast cancer who may benefit from immunotherapies, a common tumor marker called Ki67 that can select patients for chemotherapy, and a more precise test to measure HER2 levels to match patients to a newly approved drug.
+This includes a tumor infiltrating lymphocyte (TIL) assessment that could identify patients with triple-negative breast cancer who may benefit from immunotherapies, a common tumor marker called Ki67 that can select patients for chemotherapy, and a more precise test to measure HER2 levels to match patients to a newly approved antibody-drug conjugates.
 Taken together, the results of these studies can be translated to the clinic to provide patients with the optimum treatment for their breast cancer.

 Progress Thus Far